LISTEN TO MY LATEST PODCAST EPISODE

 Create Detailed Tech Packs

-Speaking of construction techniques – make sure to clearly include all these details and other necessary information in your tech pack.
+Make sure to clearly include all construction details in your tech pack.

 With a well-prepared tech pack, you can address potential construction issues before they even arise.